saurabhchidrewar/buyerAppIntentLink/README.md

-# intentlink_supplier_app

-intent link for source one buyer app
+Intent link for Source.one Buyer app

-# buyerAppIntentLink